hackclub/slash-z/REWRITE.md

 ---

 Just got a basic schedule link route setup, think a better use of my time right now is to make host transferrable & login to zoom with a personal account so I can dogfood for the rest of my meetings this week.

+---

+Admin joining is done through the 'start_url', which logs the user in as the host.
+It's super janky, but i'm happy with it as a way to get admin access for the time being.
+Will def need to improve the experience in the future.